OfficeDev/office-js-docs-pr/docs/word/citation-management.md

 ## Make it yours

-The following are a few suggestions for how you could tailor this to your scenario.
+The following are a few suggestions for how you could tailor this sample to your scenario.

 ### Manage user settings